-Did you know that the IRS expects you to have a written information security plan for your tax prep business?
+Did you know the IRS expects you to have a written information security plan for your tax prep business?
 Federal law requires all tax preparers to create and update a written plan year after year.
-If you don’t have one yet, now is the time to act before tax season starts.
+We outline the steps for creating information security and emergency data theft plans here.

 Information security plan

-An information security plan is written documentation of your office’s plan to protect client personal information and sensitive company data in the event of a security breach.
-The goal of the plan is to protect against a data breach and help you quickly deal with any data theft as quickly as possible.
+An information security plan is written documentation of your office’s plan to protect clients’ personal information and sensitive company data in case of a security breach.
+The plan aims to protect against data breaches and help you quickly deal with data theft as promptly as possible.

 How to write an information security plan

-Please note whether you will be working remotely or from your regular office setting to put together an information security plan.
-Your safety regulations must be equal, no matter where you are working from.
+Please note whether you will work remotely or from your regular office setting, you must create an information security plan.
+In addition, your safety regulations must be equal, regardless of where you work.

 According to the Federal Trade Commission, your plan must include the following:

-- At least 1 employee designated to run the security program
+- At least one employee is designated to run the security program.

 - A plan to identify and assess the risks to client information and evaluate how the current safeguards are controlling these risks